 - 1. Students Students must sign the Participation Agreement prior to employment by the University in any research-related position.
 Such employment would include, for example, an arrangement whereby a student is funded as a research assistant under a government research grant or an industry-sponsored research agreement with the University.
-Students may also be required to sign the Participation Agreement under other appropriate circumstances, as determined by the Vice Chancellor for Research. - 2.
+Students may also be required to sign the Participation Agreement under other appropriate circumstances, as determined by the Vice Chancellor for Research (for example, as required by the terms of a research grant). - 2.
 Individuals Other Than Students All Covered Individuals other than students must sign the Participation Agreement.
-The University will confirm that a valid Participation Agreement is on file before a Covered Individual receives any University-administered funds under a sponsored research grant or agreement.
+The University will confirm that a valid Participation Agreement is on file before a Covered Individual receives any University-administered funds under a research grant or agreement.
+The University may also refuse to process any agreement involving that Covered Individual to the extent that the agreement would grant rights in Intellectual Property to an outside party.